-On my recent trip to Norway I only had one day in Oslo, so I asked for a little help compiling this list from some of my favourite travel bloggers.
+On my recent trip to Norway for Norway in a Nutshell I only had one day in Oslo, so I asked for a little help compiling this list from some of my favourite travel bloggers.
 Here are the 12 best things to do in Oslo, as recommended by travel bloggers.

 1. Visit the National Museum to see The Scream